 Croatia is becoming an increasingly popular tourist destination, and it’s easy to see why.
 On a trip to Croatia you can relax on beautiful white beaches with sapphire waters, walk around ancient walled towns or explore lush green valleys dotted around with waterfalls.
 But how long do you need to see it all you may ask?
 I spent 10 days in Croatia in September and while no trip ever seems long enough, we found it was a good amount of time to see Croatia and enjoy it.
 This detailed Croatia 10-day itinerary will give you an idea of what you can do on each day of your trip, to maximise your time and see as much of this beautiful country as possible.
 The complete travel guide covers everything you need to know; from the average prices of food, accommodation, transport and activities to travel times between locations; highlighting all the best places to visit and things to do in the southern coast of Croatia.
+So what are you waiting for?
+Find out how to spend 10 days in Croatia!

 - 1 Useful information about Croatia:

-- 2 How to spend 10 days in Croatia:
+- 2 How to spend 10 days in Croatia

 Useful information about Croatia: